Rattanakosin Kingdom (1782–1932): Religion

+Theravada Buddhism

 Maintenance of orthodox Theravadin Sangha monkhood was one of the main policies of Siamese royal court in the early Rattanakosin period.
 King Rama I ordered the high-ranking monks to convene the Buddhist council to recompile the Tripitaka Pāli canon in 1788, which was regarded as the ninth Buddhist council according to Thai narrative.
 King Rama I renovated many local existing temples of Bangkok into fine temples.
-Important monastic temples of Bangkok included Wat Mahathat, Wat Chetuphon, Wat Arun and Wat Rakhang.
+Important monastic temples of Bangkok included Wat Mahathat, Wat Chetuphon, Wat Arun, and Wat Rakhang.
 In the reign of King Rama III, massive number of nearly seventy Buddhist temples were either constructed or renovated in Bangkok, including both royal and demotic temples.
 In Early Bangkok, there were two Theravadin denominations: the mainstream Siamese Theravada and the Mon tradition.
 Influx of Mon people from Burma brought, along with them, the Mon Buddhist traditions and Mon monks themselves.

 A Siamese man, regardless of social class, was expected to be ordained as a monk at some parts of his life.
 Usually, a young man at the age of twenty temporarily became a monk as a part of coming-of-age customs.
 Women could not become monks, though she can shave her hair and wear white robes but would not officially be regarded as a monk.
 There were two monastic paths: the doctrinal 'city-dwelling' Khamavasi (คามวาสี) that focused on Theravada philosophy and Pāli learning and the meditational 'forest-dwelling' Aranyavasi (อรัญวาสี) that focused on mental exercise and meditation practices.
 Phra Yanasangvorn Suk was an influential monk in the 1810s who specialized in meditational Vipatsana practices, which was interpreted by some modern scholars as the Tantric Theravada.

 Monastic governance was organized into a hierarchical ecclesiastic bureaucracy.
 Sangharaja or Buddhist hierophant or Supreme Patriarch, appointed by the king, was the head of Siamese monkhood.
 Sangharaja was treated as a prince with rachasap used on him.
 Below Sangharaja was the ecclesiastic hierarchy with ranks and positions nominated by the king.
 The Sangharaja would be entitled Somdet Phra Ariyawongsa Katayan and took official residence at Wat Mahathat.
 Royal court controlled the Buddhist Sangha to regulate and preserve traditions that were considered orthodox through the Krom Sankhakari (กรมสังฆการี) or Department of Monastic Affairs that had authorities to investigate Vinaya violations and to defrock monks.